znagler/find_cars/README.md

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM in the first cell of Part 2.
 I used Scikit's `StandardScaler` on all my `X` values to ensure some features weren't unfairly overshadowing others because of their raw values.
-The `y` values were simply 1's or 0's that could be built with in one line with the help of handy numpy methods:
+The `y` target vector consisted of just 1 and 0 values, and it could be built in one line with the help of handy numpy methods:

 `y = np.hstack((np.ones(len(car_features)), np.zeros(len(notcar_features))))`

-When training the model with Scikit's LinearSVC(), I was quickly able to get mid-90's accuracy scores, and with a small amount of tuning I reached the high-90's.
+When training the model with Scikit's `LinearSVC`, I was quickly able to get mid-90's accuracy scores, and with a small amount of tuning I reached the high-90's.

 After training my final model, I learned from other students that the dataset actually contained many extremely similar images.
 That means that many images in the test set were probably (virtually) also in the training set.
 This was an interesting data problem that I had never encountered.
 It did not necessarily mean that my model was overfitting, but it did mean that I could not rely on the accuracy score.
 Luckily, in my case, I wasn't relying heavily on the accuracy score anyways, because the true test was how the bounding boxes looked in the video.
 It definitely served as warning, though, to always try to understand your dataset as much as possible.

 This shows how accurate the model performing on test images (using a preliminary sliding windows method), and it's what I used to tune the hyperparamters.
 It's clearly not perfect, but strategies in the next section try to make up for its flaws:
 ![alt text][image2]
 ###Sliding Window Search